segiITU/dtu_mlops_group32_project/reports/README.md

 > Answer:

 s250678 was in charge of developing of setting up the initial cookie cutter project and developing of the docker containers for deploying our application.
-He has used genAI tools to help adjust the dockerfiles and with creating CLI inputs for deploying to the GCP.
+He has used genAI tools to help adjust the dockerfiles and with creating CLI inputs for deploying to the GCP. s250394 developed the data processing, model and training files.
+She also run the model training, and was responsible for W&B. She also helped with testing and continious integration.
+She has used genAI tools for debugging the code.